Clemson vs. Louisville NCAA Football Odds, Plays and Insights | November 6, 2021

 Clemson Stats and Trends

-- The Tigers have covered the spread once this season when favored by 4 points or more (in six chances).
+- So far this season Clemson has one win against the spread.

-- Clemson's games this year have hit the over on two of eight set point totals (25%).
+- The Tigers have been favored by 4 points or more six times this season and covered the spread in one of them.

-- When Clemson records more than 27.1 points, it is 1-1 against the spread and 2-0 overall.
+- Clemson is 1-1 against the spread and 2-0 overall in games when it scores more than 27.1 points.

-- In games that Clemson amasses more than 415.4 yards, the team is 0-2 against the spread and 2-0 overall.
+- Clemson is 0-2 against the spread and 2-0 overall when the team picks up more than 415.4 yards.

 - This year, the Tigers have turned the ball over 11 times, while the Cardinals have forced 11.